wso2/cellery/docs/cell-update-and-adv-deployment.md

 As this operation simply updates the currently running instance, the client cells invoking this cell may not be aware of this.
 Therefore, this should be only permitted when there is no API changes.

-Below steps should be followed to perform the rolling update.
+Below steps should be followed to perform the cell update.

 1) Update the currently running `pet-be` instance with below command.
 This will update its components respectively.
 ```